SeoYeonnLee/video-chapter-segmentation/README.md

-# TwinSeg: Temporal Window-based Video Chapter Segmentation
+# Temporal Window Attention for Multimodal Video Chapter Segmentation

 TwinSeg is a novel approach for video chapter segmentation that effectively utilizes temporal contextual information through a window-based self-attention mechanism.